sunscorched/sunscorched.github.io/_posts/2025-09-06-linear-regression.md

 This relies on the lemma we mentioned above: For the covariance, if $z = c+Ay$ where $y$ is random but $A,c$ are fixed, then $\text{Cov}(z) = A\text{Cov}(y)A^\top$.
 Moreover, since $I-P$ is symmetric and idempotent, we get the final result.

-Each coordinate of the residual $\hat{\epsilon} \in \R^n$ represents the residual for a single datapoint and there is correlation between residuals as we can read off from this covariance matrix.
+Each coordinate of the residual $\hat{\epsilon} \in \mathbb{R}^n$ represents the residual for a single datapoint and there is correlation between residuals as we can read off from this covariance matrix.
 Also, different residuals have different variances, as we can read off from the diagonal of $I-P$.
 As such, we usually standardize them; the $i$th standardized residual is
 $\dfrac{\hat{\epsilon}}{s\sqrt{1-p_{ii}}}$ where $s$ is the unbiased estimate for $\sigma$ above.

 **Theorem:** If the **errors** have covariance matrix $\sigma^2I$; i.e. they are have the same variance, then the **residuals** are uncorrelated with the fitted values; i.e. $\text{Cov}(\hat{\epsilon},\hat{y}) = 0$.
 Put another way, the residuals should look random.